ninadchavan/Student-Management-System/README.md

 # Student-Management-System
 A Python based application to manage record of students.
-You can perform Add, View, Update and Delete operations.
+You can perform CRUD operations.

-The GUI is made with Tkinter and sqlite is used for DataBase.
+Tools and technologies used:
+1. GUI: Tkinter
+2. Database: SQLite

 app.py is the main application while backend.py contains the DataBase connectivity code.